accolt/Master-Thesis-Project/README.md

 ### Achiemenets in programming
 By optimising the code it was able to decrease the execution time from 5 hours to 12 seconds.
 Here are the solutions:
 * Introduction of functions that helped to decrease a decent amount of code;
 * In the penultimate version of the code, there was a part of enumeration of coordinates.
 The problem was that there are over 50k 'x' coordinates as well 'y' in each dataset.
-The initial idea was to form pairs of inique coordinates.
+The initial idea was to form pairs of unique coordinates.
 To do so a loop inside a loop was created which enormously slowed down the calculation process.
 * The final version of code includes splitings rows of 'y' coordintaes into blocks based on a condition.
 The 'x' coordinates were grouped by a mean value regarding to each 'y' coordinate.
 This solution turned to be a crucial in speeding up the code execution.